taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 # leanpub-end-insert
 ~~~~~~~~

 The Todo application favors initial state in reducers over initial state in `createStore()`.
-In addition, it will not use a nested `todoEntityReducer` for the sake of keeping the reducer hierarchy simple for now.
-The nested data structures are achieved implicitly by using combined reducers.
+In addition, it will not use a nested `todoEntityReducer` for the sake of keeping the reducer hierarchy simple.
+Even though there is one intermediate state layer because of the combined reducers now.

 The [final Todo application can be found in this JS Bin](https://jsbin.com/kopohur/30/edit?html,js,console).
 You can do further experiments with it before continuing with the next chapter.